EOS-Nation/auditor.bos/README.md

-# `daccustodian` - Custodian Elections Contract
+# `auditor.bos` - BOS Auditor Elections Contract

-This contract will be in charge of custodian registration and voting for candidates.
-It will also contain a function which could be called periodically to update the custodian set, and allocate payments.
+This contract will be in charge of auditor registration and voting for candidates.
+It will also contain a function which could be called periodically to update the auditor set, and allocate payments.

 When a candidate registers, they need to provide a set of configuration variables which will include things like their requested pay.
 The system will select the median requested pay when choosing the actual pay.
-The median pay is to be paid to elected custodians at the end of each period.
-If an elected custodian resigns via the `withdrawcand` during a period a new candidate will be chosen to fill the gap on the custodian board from the votes ranking in the candidates at that moment.
+The median pay is to be paid to elected auditors at the end of each period.
+If an elected auditor resigns via the `withdrawcand` during a period a new candidate will be chosen to fill the gap on the auditor board from the votes ranking in the candidates at that moment.

-Eg. 12 custodians are elected and their median `requestedpay` is 100 EOSDAC If one of the custodians resigns partially through a period they will not be paid for that partial period.
-The median pay amount will be calculated based on the current elected custodians `requestedpay` value.
+Eg. 12 auditors are elected and their median `requestedpay` is 100 BOS If one of the auditors resigns partially through a period they will not be paid for that partial period.
+The median pay amount will be calculated based on the current elected auditors `requestedpay` value.
 If a candidate changes their requested pay it will not be included in the pay calculation until the next period if they are re-elected.

 ## Tables